 4. Flax seeds

-Like chia seeds, flax seeds are a low glycemic food rich in soluble fiber, which slows digestion and the absorption of glucose, causing blood sugar to remain steady and well-controlled.
+Like chia seeds, flax seeds are a low glycemic food rich in soluble fiber.
+This slows digestion and the absorption of glucose, causing blood sugar to remain steady and well-controlled.

 In a 12 week study, daily flaxseed consumption increased insulin sensitivity and reduced both insulin and glucose levels in overweight individuals with prediabetes.